-What is different about Japanese Beetles?
+What is the Best Way to Control Japanese Beetles?

-Why do Japanese beetles swarm?
+Why do Japanese Beetles Swarm?

 Plant odors attract both sexes to potential food sites.
 Japanese beetle feeding produces odors which act as pheromones to attract other Japanese beetles to the area to feed and mate.
 Pheromones are chemical odors used by insects to communicate.

-Where did Japanese Beetles come from?
+Where Did Japanese Beetles Come From?

 Originally from Asia, Japanese beetles were brought over to the United States in 1917 into New Jersey.
-Currently the insect can be found establish in all states east of the Mississippi River, except Florida and Louisiana.
+Currently the insect can be found in all states east of the Mississippi River, except Florida and Louisiana.

 Japanese beetle traps do work in that they capture adult beetles.
 However, placement is critical.
 DO NOT place the traps near any plant material you do NOT want the beetles feeding on.
 Although the trap is quite effective in attracting the beetle, only about 70 percent of the beetles end up in the trap.
 In addition, pheromone traps attract more beetles to your property than would have visited your property naturally.
 Research has shown that putting the traps in the perimeter of the property well away from valuable plantings or vulnerable crops may be the best use of the traps.
 Traps work better if you also get your neighbors to set out traps.
 Use a community-wide approach of 25 to 50 traps per square mile.